Calculate the marginal responses of each variables within the model.

 sample value.
 They might be hard to interpret if there are strongly correlated

 variables.
-The users could use dim_reduce
+The users could use dim_reduce function to remove

 the strong correlation from original environmental variable stack.